mehulagg/gitlab_test/doc/administration/auth/ldap-troubleshooting.md

 Please refer to [this guide](https://docs.gitlab.com/omnibus/maintenance/#starting-a-rails-console-session) for instructions on how to use the rails console.

-#### Get debug output
+#### Enable debug output

-This will provide debug output that can be useful to see what GitLab is doing and with what.
-This value is not persisted.
+This will provide debug output that will be useful to see what GitLab is doing and with what.
+This value is not persisted, and will only be enabled for this session in the rails console.

 To enable debug output in the rails console, [enter the rails console](#rails-console) and run: